UX Research Term

 3. I thought the system was easy to use.

-4. I think that I would need the support of a technical person to be able to use this system.
+4. I think that I would need the support of a technical person to use this system.

 5. I found the various functions in this system were well integrated.